Where Are We Now? A Year of Agency & Attorney General Action

 Several states have started to address the disproportionate and inequitable effects that their low-income and minority communities have long faced through new statutes that impose permitting limits or enshrine additional environmental review requirements.

 EJ Issue to Watch: Governor Hochul Sitting on Passed Cumulative Impact Analysis Bill

 The passage of New York’s cumulative impacts analysis bill by the state legislature in April 2022 was heralded by environmental justice groups as groundbreaking.
 If Governor Hochul signs the bill, New York can pave the way toward environmental equity in the state.

 Insights by Tatiana Zapata

-Tatiana Zapata is a part-time student at St. John’s University School of Law and serves as the Vice President of the school’s Environmental Law Society; she is also a student member of the NYCBA Committee on Environmental Law.
+Tatiana Zapata is a part-time 4L at St. John’s University School of Law and serves as the Vice President of the school’s Environmental Law Society; she is also a student member of the NYCBA Committee on Environmental Law.
 Tatiana is a first-generation law student and first-generation Colombian immigrant dedicated to advocating on behalf of historically marginalized communities.